Overview

 (Isaiah 44:24; cf. 42:5; 45:18).

-As indicated by the capital letters, the word “LORD” represents God’s personal name YHVH, pronounced as Yahweh or as Jehovah.
+As the capital letters indicate, “LORD” translates God’s name, YHVH, pronounced as Yahweh or Jehovah.

 Jesus never claimed to be the Creator.
 He has always credited God with creation.
 For example: